 - Complete a 401(k) Rollover and Move the Assets to an Individual Retirement Account (IRA): Completing a 401(k) rollover is often the best choice for those interested in providing for a comfortable retirement, because it allows the investor’s capital to continue compounding tax-deferred while providing maximum control over asset allocation (you aren’t limited to the investments offered by the 401(k) plan provider.)
 Here’s how it works: A distribution of the current 401(k) plan assets is ordered (this is reported on the IRS Form 1099-R.) Once the employee receives the assets, they must be contributed into the new retirement plan within 60 days; this deposit is reported on IRS Form 5498.
 The government limits 401(k) rollovers to once every 12 months.

-- Cash out the Proceeds, Paying Taxes and the 10 Percent Penalty Fee: With the exception of failing to take advantage of an employer’s contribution match program, cashing out a 401(k) when leaving jobs is most often a poor decision.
+- Cash out the Proceeds, Paying Taxes and the 10 Percent Penalty Fee: With the exception of failing to take advantage of an employer’s contribution match program, cashing out a 401(k) when leaving or changing jobs is most often a poor decision.
 According to a press release by the 401(k) Help Center, research indicates “as many as 66 percent of Generation X job changers take cash when leaving their jobs, and 78 percent of workers aged 20 to 29 take cash.”
 The mistake costs far more than the taxes and penalty fee alone; the greater financial loss comes from the decades of tax-deferred compounding that capital could have earned had the account owner chosen to initiate a 401(k) rollover.